A-Z Symptom Helper

 Avoid processed foods, seed oils & added sugar whenever possible

-Incorporate meat/fish broth, and bone broth if you're not suffering from MCAS (Bone broth is high in histamine, so please avoid if you have MCAS)
+Incorporate meat/fish broth, (and/or bone broth if you're not suffering from MCAS - bone broth is high in histamine, so you would want to avoid if you have MCAS)

 Low histamine probiotic if you have MCAS

-Sauerkraut for those who do not have MCAS
+Sauerkraut and whole fat kefir are great natural probiotics for those who do not have MCAS

 Digestive enzymes (may not be suitable for those with MCAS)